omkarmoghe/MIDI-Beat-Pad/README.md

 # MIDI Beat Pad 🎹
 DAW agnostic MIDI beat pad for Android M+

-The goal of this project is to be a software based replacement for traditinal [MIDI controllers/pads](https://www.google.com/search?q=midi+pad&tbm=isch).
-This **is not** a synthesiser; it **does not** generate sounds.
+The goal of this project is to be a software based replacement for traditional [MIDI controllers/pads](https://www.google.com/search?q=midi+pad&tbm=isch).
+This **is not** a synthesizer; it **does not** generate sounds.
 This application only generates MIDI _output_ and must be connected to something which takes in MIDI _input_ (like most DAWs) to generate actual sound.

 # Roadmap
 All the shit I need to do.